 Every year on January 22, the anniversary of Roe v.
 Wade, the reactionary anti-choice events “March for Life” takes place across the United States.
 In Indianapolis, the group converges on the state capitol building to rally with bigoted members of the Indianapolis archdiocese and Indiana State House and Senate.
 In the past, no local organizations have stood up to these bullies directly as they gather.
-This year, a group of brave Hoosiers heeded the call to defend the right to reproductive justice and to directly challenge the patriarchial and misogynistic values of the March for Life.
+This year, a group of brave Hoosiers heeded the call to defend the right to reproductive justice and to directly challenge the patriarchal and misogynistic values of the March for Life.

-On a bitterly cold day, organizers from the Indianapolis Party for Socialism and Liberation, Indy Feminists, Queering Indy, and Women’s March Youth Empower Indiana rallied poor and working-class Hoosiers from across the state for their own counter-demonstration: the March for Choice.
+On a bitterly cold day, organizers from ANSWER Indiana, the Indianapolis Party for Socialism and Liberation, Indy Feminists, Queering Indy, and Women’s March Youth Empower Indiana rallied poor and working-class Hoosiers from across the state for their own counter-demonstration: the March for Choice.
 Despite verbal and physical harassment from March for Life attendees, the diverse group of counter-protesters stayed resolute in their mission to defend the right to free and on-demand abortions.

 The event began with a rally on Monument Circle, which was also sponsored by Planned Parenthood Advocates of Indiana and Kentucky.
 Several speakers at the rally emphasized the importance of showing up in the streets for the cause of reproductive justice, even though the right to abortion is already supposedly guaranteed by the Supreme Court ruling.